Menu

 Location: Come through the school office to the community room.

-EAP Ensemble Performance: Opportunity to Support
+LEAP Ensemble Performance: Opportunity to Support

 Last November, Year 6 visited Trinity Academy to watch the LEAP Ensemble from the Royal Birmingham Conservatoire perform.
-The experience offered a unique opportunity for your children to be immersed in a concert from world-class musicians as part of their school day.
-Although the event cost £800 to organise, there was no cost to you.
-However, if you are able to support this and future events by making a financial contribution, your donation would be greatly appreciated and can be made here: Just Giving Leap Ensemble Donation.
-We suggest £5; whatever you can give will help ensure that we can continue to provide these unrivaled musical experiences for all.
-Thank you.
+The experience was organised by our Trust and offered a unique opportunity for our children to be immersed in a concert from world-class musicians as part of their school day.
+Although the event cost £800 to organise, there was no cost to our school or parents to organise the trip.

 Important Dates for Term 3